derpyzza/river/SPEC.md

     value
 };

+// when if statements are being used as an expression, i.e they're expected to produce a value, you MUST provide an else clause in case the if check fails: let x = if (false) 10; // ERROR: x never gets initiated :( let x = if (false) 10 else 20; // OK

 let x = if (bool) 10 else if (other_bool) 11 else 23;

 // switch statements are also actually expressions, and can pattern match